RichieBernal/Proyecto/README.md

 ### Individual Fastapi and Use Deployment

-* Run the next command to start the Titanic API locally
+* Run the next command to start the FAE API locally

     ```bash
     uvicorn FAE.api.main:app --reload